Mayssa-Ayachi/spring_boot_project/README.md

 # E-Learning-SPRING-BOOT-Application

 This is an e-learning application in which teachers can upload courses with activities and students can create accounts and check the courses uploaded by every teacher.
+The courses could be with pdf format or videos.

 ## Technologies used:
 * BackEnd: SpringBoot version 3.0.5